607011/AppleCore/README.md

 ## Postprocess

-When `mandelbrot` has completed the generation of the image files, you can combine them into a video with the use of FFMpeg, for instance:
+When `mandelbrot` has completed the generation of the image files, you can combine them into a video with the aid of FFMpeg, for instance:

 ```bash
 ffmpeg -y -framerate 60 \